evanrinehart/hasklearn/chapter1.md

 The example definitions of `Bool` and `Maybe` are the actual definitions used by the base library.

-The `Pair` example defines a pair type equivalent to `(a,b)` but without any syntactic sugar for the constructor.
+The `Pair a b` example defines a pair type equivalent to `(a,b)` but without any syntactic sugar for the constructor.
 In actual ADT definitions, constructors must begin with a capital letter or be an infix operator starting with `:` (colon).

 This is a sugarless definition of a type equivalent to list, demonstrating a recursive data type.